SEA High-Efficiency Engine

 3. THE SEA INTERNAL COMBUSTION ENGINE

 For the SEA engine, the desired compression of fuel and oxidant gases is done by equipment that is not involved with the engine’s operating cycle.
-Pressurized fuel and oxidant are delivered to the engine from external reservoirs, either separately or as a mixture.
+Pressurized fuel and oxidant are delivered separately to the engine from external reservoirs.
 Since compression is done independently of the engine’s internal operations, the gases can be compressed in a manner that closely approximates a reversible isothermal process.
 This minimizes the compression work that has to be done on the fuel and oxidant gases to create the desired conditions of specific volume and gas pressure in the engine’s cylinders.
 No internal compression work is done by SEA engines.

 Since the operating cycle of an SEA engine does not have a compression process, the mechanical interconnections of the engine’s components can be designed to achieve other engine design goals.
 We have used this design flexibility to make the internal volume of each of the engine’s cylinders at piston top-dead-center (clearance volume) as small as possible without allowing the piston head to actually contact the closed end of the cylinder under any set of operating conditions.
 This means that, to a good approximation, the expansion ratio for combustion products is determined solely by the choice of the engine’s crank ignition angle.
 (The crank ignition angle is the angle through which the crankshaft rotates in moving the piston from its top-dead-center position to the position at which ignition of the fuel and oxidant gases occurs.)
 The crank ignition angle can be set independently of other design concerns to achieve a high expansion ratio—and high engine efficiency.
 In addition to providing high efficiencies, this simple control of the expansion ratio gives SEA engines high torque values, low thermal loading of engine components, and lower vibration and noise levels.